Kafū, aged forty-one.

 I felt unwell.

-In the afternoon, a person from Shunyōdō came and requested the proofreading for the reprint of the second volume of the collected works.
+In the afternoon, someone from Shunyōdō came to request proofreading approval for the second volume reprint of the Complete Works.

 August 16th.